WSU-kduncan/ceg3120-cicd-haunspaw/README-CD.md

 bash /home/ubuntu/dockerDeploy.sh
 ```
-  - The webhook service file reads in a request from github and then verifies the authenticity by comparing the signatures.
+  - The webhook service file atcivates the webhooklisten.json file that reads in a request from github and then verifies the authenticity by comparing the signatures.
 If they do not match the script exits, if they do match it will then call the dockerDeploy.sh script

   - To start the webhook service use the next command